Vonage/vivid-3/libs/components/src/lib/text-field/README.md

 ### Density

-Use the `density` attribute to set the textfield's to one of the predefined block size extent.
+Use the `density` attribute to set the text field's to one of the predefined block size extent.

 - Type: `'condensed'` | `'normal'`
 - Default: `'normal'`